-- Protons are large particles with a positive charge that penetrate matter to a limited depth, based on the energy of the beam, and deposit most of their energy at the end of the beam.
-In addition, the beam then stops, resulting in no radiation to the tissue beyond the target (no “exit dose”).
-This superior spatial dose distribution is called the Bragg Peak.
-As a result of this, the side effects of proton therapy occuring from radiotherapy are reduced to a minimum.
+- Protons are large particles with a positive charge that penetrate matter to a limited depth, the depth of penetration being based on the energy of the beam. they deposit most of their energy at this depth of penetration which effectively defines an end point to the beam.
+The beam essentially stops at this point, resulting in no radiation to the tissue beyond the target.
+When dose to tissue is plotted against distance into tissue we see a sudden peak of dose at a depth corresponding to the maximum energy of the protons.
+This peak is called the Bragg Peak.
+As a result of this Bragg Peak, and the resultant dose distribution, the side effects of proton therapy occurring from radiotherapy are reduced to a minimum.

 When is proton therapy better?

-Currently there is clinical evidence to assume that a minimum of 10%-15% of patients who undergo radiotherapy would benefit from proton therapy.This could be significantly more if the price of deliverying proton therapy was to come down.
+Currently there is clinical evidence to assume that at least 10%-15% of patients who undergo radiotherapy would benefit from proton therapy.This could be significantly more if the price of delivering proton therapy was to reduce.

 "If the costs were the same, there would be no debate.
 Less radiation to healthy tissue is always better for the patient."

-Key indications include tumours adjacent to critical normal structures (liver, lung, head and neck, prostate, breast), paediatric tumours, and tumours in patients treated with chemoradiation.
+Key indications for proton beam treatment include tumours adjacent to critical normal structures (liver, lung, head and neck, prostate, breast), paediatric tumours, and tumours in patients treated with chemoradiation.
 Furthermore, to reduce the burden of treatment-related complications on patients and

 the healthcare system, there is an increasing interest in exploiting the